 2018 has been yet another terrific year of growth for the Scotch whisky industry, which is currently enjoying levels of investment not witnessed since the late 19th century.

-Whisky tourism has grown to record levels with almost 1.9 million visits and an increase of 15.6% to £60.9m on tourism spend at Scotch whisky visitor centres in 2017.
+Whisky tourism has grown to record levels with almost 1.9 million visits and an increase of 15.6% to £60.9m on tourism spend at Scotch whisky visitor centers in 2017.

 New figures released from HMRC show that the value of Scotch whisky exports climbed by 10.8% to almost £2bn in the first half of 2018.
 Single malts continue to grow in popularity too with exports up 14.4% on the previous year to £550m.